DiscontinuedUpdate: Nike Air Zoom Span 2

 - The Nike Air Zoom Span is a running shoe that offers mild stability for runners who need more support for the longer runs.
 It has a cool, contemporary design that’s consistent with recent offerings from Nike’s running department.
 A variety of color schemes allow the runner more freedom when it comes to choosing the visual aesthetics of this shoe.

-- The upper unit of this running shoe features engineered mesh in the front area.
+- The upper unit of this affordable running shoe features engineered mesh in the front area.
 This responsive and flexible material moves with the foot, providing it with a secure wrap that’s also unrestrictive.
 A non-stretchy fabric acts as a saddle that hugs the foot in place.
-The padded collar and tongue provides cushioning to the upper dimensions of the foot.
+The padded collar and tongue provide cushioning to the upper dimensions of the foot.

-- The mid-sole unit of the Nike Air Zoom Span focuses on delivering a well-cushioned ride that’s responsive and stable.
+- The midsole unit of the Nike Air Zoom Span focuses on delivering a well-cushioned ride that’s responsive and stable.
 A dual-density foam serves as the main underfoot platform.
 It carries the foot responsibly through the gait cycle and it ensures a balanced stance.
 A more responsive foam material in the forefoot heightens energy return and the effectiveness of the forefoot lift.
 The Dynamic Support technology in the medial mid-foot area delivers mild stability for over-pronators and neutral runners who need support during the long running sessions.

 - Durable rubber is used for the outsole unit.
 Used generously, it covers the mid-sole and protects it from wear and tear.
 It is also responsible for traction, which is important when it comes to achieving surface control.
 Flex grooves make the platform more pliable, thus enabling the runner to move through the gait cycle naturally.